ranaroussi/qtpylib/docs/source/futures.rst

 Margin Requriments for Contract
 -------------------------------

-When you want to know a futures contract's margin requirements, you can call ``futures.get_ib_futures(...)`` to get that information.
+When you want to know a Futures contract's margin requirements, you can call ``futures.get_ib_futures(...)`` to get that information.
 New data is fetched from IB id cache file doesn't exist or if it's older than 24 hours.